andreax79/airflow-code-editor/README.md

 3. Restart the Airflow Web Server

-4. Open Admin - DAGs Code Editor
+4. Open 'Plugins' (for Airflow 3.x) or 'Admin' (for Airflow 2.x) - 'Airflow Code Editor'

 ### Config Options